enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ```
 This generated configuration file is not committed back to the Git repository.
 However, if needed, users can download the enriched version of the source code, including the generated config.h, via a dedicated REST endpoint.
 This enables reproducibility and debugging without polluting the original codebase.
 It also facilitates use cases where the same firmware template must be built for multiple deployments, each with unique metadata values.

-**API Design and Specification**
+### API Design and Specification

-An OpenAPI specification[@openapi-specification] was created based on the defined requirements of the compiler engine.
+An OpenAPI specification[@openapi-specification] was created based on the requirements of the compiler engine.
 This specification served as the blueprint for the system’s REST interface.
 Using FastAPI’s native support for OpenAPI, the core structure of the application was automatically generated from this specification.
 The business logic and tooling for the compilation process were implemented manually on top of this structure.

 To ensure robust and predictable behavior across all endpoints, the project used Pydantic[@pydantic] to define strict request and response schemas.
 Pydantic leverages Python type hints to enforce validation rules and guarantees well-structured data both at input and output.
 These models were automatically integrated into the OpenAPI documentation, ensuring synchronization between the live implementation and the generated documentation.
 This greatly improved reliability, clarity, and maintainability during development.